-Have you found you’re drinking too much in lockdown?
+Have you found you’re drinking too much since lockdown?
 We spoke to two people for whom it’s become a serious problem, their lives and health disintegrating.

-Like probably everyone, my Facebook feed in lockdown has been filled with jokes about people’s drinking habits.
-Hilarious memes and jokes about day drinking and hangovers.
-It seems like a lot of people have been drinking too much in lockdown.
+Like probably everyone, my Facebook feed in lockdown was filled with jokes about people’s drinking habits.
+Hilarious memes and jokes about day drinking, and hangovers.
+But for many, the habit has stuck and it seems like a lot of people have still been drinking too much since lockdown.

-But for some people, it’s not a joke.
+For some people, it’s not a joke.
 It’s serious, and it’s dangerous.
-The lack of routine has meant that many are now facing worrying drinking habits that have escalated over lockdown.
+The lack of routine has meant that many are now facing worrying drinking habits that escalated over lockdown.

 Maisie, aged 47*

 Lockdown literally knocked my legs out from underneath me.
 I work in business development, and love my job, often out and about, meeting people.
 So for me to be suddenly locked down, doing no work (I was furloughed) and seeing nobody was a massive shock to the system.
 I felt totally lost.

 I had hoped I would be able to carry on working.
 But my company felt at the start that it was bad form to be trying to develop new business when people were dying in their hundreds of thousands.
 They didn’t want to look bad.
 Fair play I suppose.
 Frustrating for me though.